 The Department of Technology Services has the responsibility for the processing and electronic storage of information used in the daily business of the City.
 The Geoprocessing Division is responsible for meeting the automated geographic information and mapping needs of the City.

-The Department of Support Services is responsible for fleet operations, citywide telecommunication services, building construction management, and general services.
-It also has responsibility for 9•1•1 dispatch services and building maintenance operations.
+The Department of Support Services is responsible for fleet operations, building construction management, and real estate services.
+It also has responsibility for 9-1-1 dispatch services and building maintenance operations.